 Fake news indeed is threat to democracy

-It is good to see that media professionals and companies are taking the threat of fake news so serious and are doing their best to determine how it’s creating.
-Especially with politicians in the US, but also in the Netherlands contributing to fake news.
-The audience needs to be informed on every aspect of fake news and educated on how to determine how reliable a source is.
+It is good to see that media professionals and companies are taking the threat of fake news so seriously and that they are doing their best to determine how it comes about.
+Especially with politicians in the US, but also in the Netherlands, contributing to fake news.
+The audience needs to be informed on every aspect of fake news and educated on how to determine the reliability of a source.
 Mostly, because the consequences of fake news can be huge.
-Fake news can undermine people’s faith in politics completely and in that sense Facebook is right: Fake news is a threat to democracy.
+Fake news can undermine people’s faith in politics completely, and in that sense Facebook is right: Fake news is a threat to democracy.